MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/expense/set-up-workflows.md

 # Set up workflows for Expense management

 You can set up a workflow process that is used to review and approve travel and expense documents.
-The documents for which workflows can be defined include expense reports, travel requisitions, and cash advance requests.
+Workflows can be defined for expense reports, travel requisitions, and cash advance requests.

 A workflow represents a business process.
 It defines how a document flows through the system and indicates who must complete a task  or approve a document.
 There are several benefits of using the workflow system in your organization: